aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 ## 3. The CDK team can still perform API experiments

-We believe that one of the reasons for CDKs success is the ability to release functionality quickly into the hands of customers, to get their feedback.
+We believe that one of the reasons for CDK's success is the ability to release functionality quickly into the hands of customers, to get their feedback.
 The ability to release experiments is crucial for that speed; if every single released API decision carried with it the absolute burden of being 100%